 Taking the bus is the most economical way to make the journey between San José and Tortuguero, although you will have to make more transfers.
 The steps that you will find below are to go from Tortuguero to San José.

 To go from San José to Tortuguero is basically the same, but you have to calculate that the last bus from Cariari to Pavona leaves at 3 in the afternoon, if you arrive later you will have to spend the night in this small town and it is not a place that stands out for its beauty or tourist attraction.

 This is the breakdown, step by step, of the adventure:

-1. Go to the Tortuguero pier (you will surely find the schedules at the hotel).
+1. Go to Tortuguero pier.
 The first boat leaves at 5 in the morning, and it is the one you should take if you want to make the most of the day or if you have a long way to go to the next point on your route.
-The price is 2500 CRC with suitcase included.

-Enjoy the boat ride and get in front of everything to feel like in Titanic, but jungle plan.
+Enjoy the BOAT (👉price & schedule) ride and get in front of everything to feel like in Titanic, but jungle plan.

 2. When you arrive at the La Pavona pier, you have to take the bus to Cariari.
 I went with one that was actually a school bus, just like the one from the Simpsons, it was great.
 The ticket costs 1100 CRC.

 4. Once you have arrived in Cariari, the bus leaves you at the same terminal where the bus departs to go to San José.
 The ticket for the journey to the capital will cost you 1815 CRC.

 5. In San José, if you need to take a taxi/uber to get to the hotel or change terminals to go somewhere else in Costa Rica, it will cost you approximately 1600 CRC for two kilometers.
 It is a more than acceptable amount if you also go with suitcases.
 Now all you have to do is relax and enjoy life.